j-iliu/acne04_analysis/README.md

 ## Setup

-This was developed and ran on Kaggle with 2x T4 GPUs.
-Before running, you must input your Robloflow API Key.
+This project was created on Kaggle for 2x T4 GPUs.
+You must export you Roboflow API Key before running.

 ```bash
 export ROBOFLOW_API_KEY="your_key_here"